 Bali in Indonesia is home to luxury resorts and can get busy with tourists but there are so many other islands of steaming volcanoes, jungles and temples to explore where accommodation can be found for only $5 and good street food for a few dollars.

-The Philippines has a distinctly different culture from the rest of South East Asia but will still delight with impossibly perfect beaches, rice terraces and stunning natural beauty and fun loving people.
+The Philippines has a distinctly different culture from the rest of South East Asia but will still delight with impossibly perfect beaches, rice terraces and stunning natural beauty, fun loving people and cheap prices.

 Cheapest Countries to Backpack in Latin America

-Latin America offers some of the most spectacular sights in the world although distances are huge and some countries, like Brazil, can be as expensive as Western Europe but you can still get a taste for the stunning rain forests, Latin culture, amazing ruins and beaches on a budget.
+Latin America offers some of the most spectacular sights in the world.
+Although distances are huge and some countries, like Brazil, can be as expensive as Western Europe, you can still get a taste for the stunning rain forests, Latin culture, amazing ruins and beaches on a budget.
+Some countries in Central America are among the cheapest places to travel in the world.

 Backpack Bolivia and Ecuador for $20 a Day

-Bolivia is the cheapest place to backpack in South America, explore La Paz – the world’s highest capital and beautiful colonial cities for less and make sure to head to to witness the incredible salt plains and lake.
+Bolivia is the cheapest place to backpack in South America.
+Explore La Paz – the world’s highest capital and beautiful colonial cities and make sure to head to to witness the incredible salt plains and lake.
 Hostel accommodation can be found here for only $8 a day, a meal is a couple of dollars and transport and beer are cheap too.

 Ecuador is only slightly more expensive as long as you don’t plan on heading to the pricey Galapagos Islands that is.